Core countries: Sociological theory

-The World Systems Theory argues that a state's future is decided by their stance in the global economy.
-A global capitalistic market demands the needs for wealthy (core) states and poor (periphery) states.
+The world-systems theory argues that a state's future is decided by their stance in the global economy.
+A global capitalistic market demands the needs for core (wealthy) countries and semi-peripheral or peripheral (poor) countries.
 Core states benefit from the hierarchical structure of international trade and labor.
-World systems theory follows the logic that international wars or multinational financial disputes can be explained as attempts to change a location within the global market for a specific state or groups of states; these changes can have the objective to gain more control over the global market (to become a core country), while causing another state to lose control over the world market.
+World-systems theory follows the logic that international wars or multinational financial disputes can be explained as attempts to change a location within the global market for a specific state or groups of states; these changes can have the objective to gain more control over the global market (to become a core country), while causing another state to lose control over the world market.
 As the two groups grew apart in power, world systems theorists to established another group, the semi-periphery, to act as the middle group.

 Semi-periphery countries usually surround the core countries both in a physical and fundamental sense.
-The semi-periphery countries act as the middle men between the core and the periphery countries - by giving the wealthy countries what they receive from the poor countries.
-The periphery countries are the poorer countries usually specializing in farming and have access natural resources - which the core countries use to profit from.
+The semi-periphery countries act as the middle men between the core and the periphery countries—by giving the wealthy countries what they receive from the poor countries.
+The periphery countries are the poorer countries usually specializing in farming and have access natural resources—which the core countries use to profit from.

 Key qualifiers

 In order for a country to remain a core or to become a core, possible investors must be kept in mind when state's policies are planned.
 Core countries change with time due to many different factors including changes in geographic favoritism and regional affluence.
 Alterations in financing plans by companies will also play a part as they change to react to the continuously evolving world market.

 In order for a country to be considered a core country nominee, the country must possess an independent, stable government and potential for growth in the global market and advances in technology.
-Although these three factors will not completely decide where a company chooses to invest – they do play extremely large roles in such decisions.
+Although these three factors will not completely decide where a company chooses to invest—they do play extremely large roles in such decisions.
 A main key to becoming or remaining a core is determined by the country's government policies to encourage funding from outside.